MindTheGap-ERC/DarwinCAT/README.md

 R package "shiny"

 ## Offline Usage
-Before usage, make sure the shiny package is installed and loaded by running the following lines in R
+Before usage, make sure the shiny package is installed and loaded by running the following lines in R:
 ``` R
 if (!require("shiny")) install.package("shiny")
 ```